ChanVimean/ES6-For-React/README.md

 ### 📦 5.2 Arrays of Objects

+> [!Note]
-Useful when storing data like a list of people or products.
+> Useful when storing data like a list of people or products.

 ### Code Example